 If you’re wondering how to save money, you’re in good company.
-64% of Americans live paycheck-to-paycheck, and people across the socioeconomic spectrum are feeling the strain.
-Of the 166 million people in this circumstance, 8 million earn more than $100,000 a year.
+A majority of Americans (62%) live paycheck-to-paycheck, and people across various income levels are feeling the strain.
+Of the 166 million people in this situation, 8 million earn more than $100,000 a year.

 When your income barely covers your monthly expenses, it can be tough to find extra money to put into savings.
 Yet putting aside money for emergencies and future goals is an important part of building long-term financial security.
-The good news is that there are many techniques you can use to reduce your spending so you can start saving money for the future.
+The good news is that there are several strategies you can use to cut costs and begin saving.

 In this article, we’ll cover these savings tips: